jmangott/atropos/README.md

 - `-h`, `--help`: Print usage

 ## Input
-Input netCDF files have to be stored as `input/input.nc` and can be generated with the input scripts provided in `scripts`.
+Input netCDF files have to be stored as `input/input.nc` and can be generated with the input scripts provided in `scripts/input`.

 **Caution:** As `Ensign` stores arrays in column-major (Fortran) order, it is assumed that input arrays also follow this convention.
 <!-- TODO: Give more detais -->